adambard/learnxinyminutes-docs/c.html.markdown

 > **About compiler flags**
 >
 > By default, gcc and clang are pretty quiet about compilation warnings and
 > errors, which can be very useful information.
-Using some
+Explicitly using stricter
-> stricter compiler flags is recommended.
-Here is an example you can
+> compiler flags is recommended.
+Here are some recommended defaults:
-> tweak to your liking:
 >
 > `-Wall -Wextra -Werror -O2 -std=c99 -pedantic`
+>
+> For information on what these flags do as well as other flags, consult the man page for your C compiler (e.g. `man 1 gcc`) or just search online.

 ```c
 // Single-line comments start with // - only available in C99 and later.